-Board of Directors Make-A-Wish Foundation International Phoenix, Arizona
+Board of Directors Make-A-Wish Foundation International Phoenix.
+Arizona

-We have audited the accompanying financial statements of Make-A-Wish Foundation International (the Foundation), which comprise the statement of financial position as of August 31, 2016, and the related statements of activities and changes in net assets, functional expenses, and cash flows for the year ended August 31, 2016, and the related notes to the financial statements.
+We have audited the accompanying financial statements of Make-A-Wish Foundation International (the Foundation), which comprise the statements of financial position as of August 31, 2017 and 2016, and the related statements of activities, functional expenses, and cash flows for the years then ended, and the related notes to the financial statements.